ADD-ONS / SCALES

 TOAST classification of stroke

-- the exact etiology of ischemic stroke has implications for prognosis and management
+- the exact etiology of ischemic stroke has implications for both prognosis and management

-- a system for classifying ischemic stroke subtypes mainly based on etiology has been developed for the Trial of Org 10172 in Acute Stroke Treatment (TOAST)
+- a classification system for ischemic stroke subtype, mainly based on etiology, was developed for the Trial of Org 10172 in Acute Stroke Treatment (TOAST)

-- TOAST classification identifies five subtypes of stroke:
+- the TOAST classification identifies five ischemic stroke subtypes:

 - 1 – large-artery atherosclerosis (LAA)